Professional development for high school educators, faculty chairs, and all those interested in Waldorf high school education

 This course is useful for seasoned educators who are new to Waldorf teaching, specialists looking to become Waldorf high school teachers, current Waldorf high school teachers, and those looking to develop new Waldorf high schools.

-Gary Banks (Science) currently teaches high school math and science at the Rudolf Steiner School of Ann Arbor, where he is also the high school faculty chair.
+Gary Banks (Science and Astronomy) currently teaches high school math and science at the Rudolf Steiner School of Ann Arbor, where he is also the high school faculty chair.
 Gary is also a presenter in the Teaching Sensible Science course and has taught in a number of teacher training programs and foundation studies courses.
 From 1993-2001, he took a class from first to eighth grade at the Denver Waldorf School, then worked as a high school science teacher at High Mowing School and a class teacher at Pine Hill Waldorf School before moving to Michigan.
 Gary earned his bachelor’s and master’s degrees in aerospace engineering and worked as a research engineer on the NASA Space Station project before entering teaching.
 He completed his MEd at Antioch New England Graduate School.

 Marisha Plotnik (Physics and Math) has been teaching physics and mathematics at NYC’s Rudolf Steiner School since 1995; she also sits on their College of Teachers.
 Marisha has traveled widely across the US to teach, mentor, and consult at other Waldorf Schools, and also serves as a board member for The Nature Institute.
 A graduate of the Toronto Waldorf School, Marisha earned her Honours BSc in physics from Trent University (Ontario), her BEd from the University of Western Ontario, and her MA in education leadership as a Klingenstein Fellow at Columbia University.
 She received her Waldorf High School teaching certificate (mathematics) from the Center for Anthroposophy.